dadtronics/arch/README.md

 - UEFI-compatible system
 - An active internet connection
 - Arch Linux installation media (booted and running)
-- This script and a `.env` file placed in the same directory
+- A `.env` file containing your desired username, passwords, and hostname

 ---